appdev-lessons/hello-world/content.md

-# Your first static web site: Hello, World!
+# Deploying Static HTML to GitHub Pages: Hello, World!

 In this lesson, we'll walk through the workflow that we'll be using throughout the course to set up projects, write some code, run the code, and grade our work.

-[Here is a very brief video demonstration](https://share.descript.com/view/aSOPQUdgU9G).
+[Here is a very brief video demonstration](https://share.descript.com/view/TKs2FpwqkMO).
 You should not rely entirely on the video to complete this lesson, but I wanted to give you a quick, visual overview of the process.
 But then PLEASE READ the below lesson as you are going through the steps, since there is much more detail in the text than in the video.

 ## Get a GitHub account